NUTRITION WELL BEING

 Hummus

 Since we’re on the chickpea train, why not talk about hummus?
-Quickly becoming a favored dip, hummus is pretty easy to make.
+Quickly becoming a favoured dip, hummus is pretty easy to make.
 You use chickpeas, olive oil, and some spices if you’re up for it.

 With hummus, you can dip veggies, whole-grain crackers, or even just eat it plain if you’re that much of a hummus fanatic.
 Just make sure to hide it at work!